-Like most restrictive legislation, they have always been the object of some criticism; but this has been intensified in the period since the World War.
-In 1921 the Senate Committee on Reconstruction and Production issued a report [5] in which it was pointed out that buildingcode requirements varied widely and were one source of unnecessarily high construction costs.
+Requirements, in the form of building codes, have come to be an accepted feature of modern life in all our large cities and in many small ones.
+Like most restrictive legislation, they have always been the object of some criticism; but this has been intensified in the period since World War I. In 1921 the Senate Committee on Reconstruction and Production issued a report [5] in which it was pointed out that buildingcode requirements varied widely and were one source of unnecessarily high construction costs.
 Since that time various writers and speakers have repeated these charges and have also referred to lack of flexibility in dealing with new materials and new methods of construction.
 Much of this criticism is justified.
 However, it frequently fails to take into account the great advances that have taken place in codes in recent years, and it constitutes a negative rather than a constructive approach to the problem.
-In order to effect further improvement, it is necessary to undertake the tedious and exacting task of analyzing present code deficiencies and working out a pattern of requirements that will assure the primary object of safety while giving heed to legitimate economies and necessary adjustments to changing conditions.
+In order to effect further improvement, it is necessary to undertake the tedious and exacting task of analyzing present code deficiencies and working out a pattern of requirements that will assure the primary object of safety while giving heed to legitimate economies and necessarv adjustments to changing conditions.

-In well over 100 cities and towns each year, work is undertaken on the preparation of a local building code, either as a revision of a former document or as preparation of a completely new series of requirements.
+In well over 200 cities and towns each year, work is undertaken on the preparation of a local building code, either as a revision of a former document or as preparation of a completely new series of requirements.
 Usually this work is entrusted to a group of citizens chosen for their special qualifications or interest.
 The responsibility placed upon them is a heavy one.
 Utilizing such materials as they can gather, they must proceed to draw up proposed requirements that, if observed, are to assure the safety of building occupants and of those whose customary activities take them into and about buildings.
 Yet they must keep an eye on the effect which such requirements will have on building costs, since too rigid requirements may so discourage building activity that not enough new construction will be erected to take care of normal needs.
 Such local groups usually serve without pay and are called upon to contribute a large amount of time and energy as a matter of public service.
 They undertake their work conscientiously but are often hampered by lack of information about available material and how to use it.